valtimo-platform/valtimo-documentation/release-notes/major9/09.19.0/valtimo-frontend-libraries.md

   * On switching case definitions, the page indicator shows the correct page number.
   * When switching case definitions, the correct cached sort state or default sort state is retrieved.

+* **Fix the searchable dropdown component**

+  The component `valtimo-searchable-dropdown`, exported by `@valtimo/components`, had styling issues locally.
+Its styling was conflicting with styling imported by [ng-multiselect-dropdown](https://www.npmjs.com/package/ng-multiselect-dropdown).
+  Its class names have been made more specific in order to avoid these styling conflicts.

 ## Breaking changes

 The following breaking changes were introduced: